 Today’s modern coliving movement is the latest iteration of a recurring human trend.
-The act of communally sharing space and resources while benefiting from a supportive community is something we’ve seen time and time again throughout history.
+The act of communal sharing space and resources while benefiting from a supportive community is something we’ve seen repeatedly throughout history.

 Yet each time a coliving or cohousing community arises, it’s often for a completely different reason than the last.
-This is because societal, economic, spiritual and technological shifts significantly impact our lifestyle choices and force us to constantly redefine our idea of “home”.
+This is because societal, economic, spiritual, and technological shifts significantly impact our lifestyle choices and force us to redefine our idea of “home constantly”.

 The coliving movement today is interspersed with the surging sharing economy.
-We’re seeing a societal deviation away from consumerism and towards a peer-to-peer bias.
+We see a societal deviation away from consumerism and towards a peer-to-peer bias.
 And the advent of the Internet has made it easier than ever for people to find the assets they need directly from one another.

 Then, the agricultural revolution around 10,000 BC made it possible for humans to stay in one place and build long-term settlements.
-This innovation gave rise to the advent of civilizations and cities akin to what we’re familiar with today.
+This innovation led to the advent of civilizations and cities akin to what we’re familiar with today.

 Yet, although these Neolithic people didn’t need to rely on each other for survival as much as their Paleolithic ancestors, they still chose to live together in large communes.

 Human beings are intrinsically social creatures, and this may be because deep down we understand that there is safety in numbers.
-Ph.D., Science Director of the Greater Good Science Center at The University of California, Emiliana Simon-Thomas, told NBC News that the studies of biology, neuroscience and psychology have shown us that our bodies literally work better when we’re not isolated.
+Ph.D., Science Director of the Greater Good Science Center at The University of California, Emiliana Simon-Thomas, told NBC News that biology, neuroscience, and psychology studies had shown us that our bodies work better when we’re not isolated.

 So while the agricultural revolution disbanded the very real need to rely on others to survive, humans were still hard-wired to remain in clusters.

-Our ancestors did, however, face downsides to living in groups, such as competition over food supplies and lifemates as well as increased exposure to disease.
+Our ancestors did, however, face downsides to living in groups, such as competition over food supplies and lifemates and increased exposure to disease.

 Yet, the benefits of pooled food resources, shared information, protection from predators, and social connections far outweighed the disadvantages—and still do to this day.

-In the Middle Ages, people in Europe lived in homes comprised of both family and friends.
+In the Middle Ages, European people lived in homes comprised of family and friends.
 These 12th-century households are some of the earliest in recorded history of monogamous couples living as a family.

 But, the difference between then and now is those families shared communal spaces with various townspeople and tenants.
 As people moved homes often, the idea of living with foreigners or outsiders was common.
-For many, the idea of finding the time, money and resources to live alone was quite unrealistic and not something people aspired to achieve.
+For many, finding the time, money, and resources to live alone was unrealistic and not something people aspired to achieve.

 It wasn’t until the Industrial Revolution in the 1800s that we started to see a shift away from communal living and towards a social divide.